rschellius/spring-mvc-library/README.md

 Forked from https://github.com/kolorobot/spring-boot-thymeleaf.

-- Spring Boot with Maven and Spring IO Platform for dependency management
+- Spring Boot MVC with Maven and Spring IO
-- Web application (WAR) packaging as well as self-contained JAR
 - Thymeleaf with Java 8 Time (Java8TimeDialect)
 - WebJars
 - Selenium configuration included
-- Maven Wrapper included

 Prerequisites
 -------------

 - JDK 8 and JAVA_HOME environment variable set
+- Maven installed
+- MySql database with library.sql script imported and running on local host
+- Importing the .sql script should provide a user 'spring' with pwd 'test' and access to 'library' database.

 Building the project
 --------------------